medvedevgroup/UST/README.md

 e.g.

-    ./ust -i list_reads.unitigs.fa -k 11
+    ./ust -i examples/k11.unitigs.fa -k 11

 Importants parameters are:

     -k [int] : The k-mer size, i.e. length of the nodes of the de Bruijn graph.
+You need to use the exact same k value used in bcalm 2.

     -i [input-file] : Unitigs file produced by become in FASTA format.